qmuloadmin/rust-training/Module I - Introduction to Rust.md

 func main() {||| post=|||}||| cmd='go run main.go' mode='overwrite' ?>
 <?btxt+javascript mode='overwrite' filename='index.js' cmd='node index.js' ?>

 Rust is definitely weird.
 It's also hard.
 But one thing to keep in mind is that almost all of its difficulty isn't because rust just decided to be hard -- these difficult topics are important to understand in other languages, those languages just let you compile your code without understanding them.
-So as you learn what rust is trying to teach you, you'll become a better developer even in other langauges.
+So as you learn what rust is trying to teach you, you'll become a better developer even in other languages.

 This module will introduce the things that are particularly weird, especially when compared to Go.
 Since everyone here is familiar with Go, we'll use that as our baseline frequently.